realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 [[images/spreadsheet.gif]]

-To reveal the script of a cell with non-default edit mode, you can right click it and select `Edit mode -> Normal`.
+<a name="edit"></a>To reveal the script of a cell with non-default edit mode, you can right click
+it and select `Edit mode -> Normal`.
 And then you can edit the cell as usual.
 Alternatively, you can right click the spreadsheet object in the tree view, and select `Expression actions -> Copy selected`.
 You can then paste the scripts to